By Molly Patrick

 - Butternut Squash Breakfast Tacos (recipe below)

 - Instant Pot Teff Porridge

-Leaving the house for work early in the morning might be annoying, but it’s not a reason to skip breakfast.
+Leaving the house for work early in the morning might be annoying, but it’s no reason to skip breakfast.
 If you do a little planning during the weekend and the night before, you’ll be golden.

 Then all you need to do is brown bag part two and eat it when you get hungry or when you get a break from work.
 Easy peasy.

-If there’s something that you struggle with and haven’t yet mastered, it’s likely that the story you’re telling yourself about it needs to be tweaked.
+If there’s something that you struggle with that you haven’t yet mastered, it’s likely that the story you’re telling yourself about it needs to be tweaked.